YJJfish/KinectFusion-Vulkan/README.md

 - [STB Image](https://github.com/nothings/stb)
 - [jjyouLib](https://github.com/YJJfish/jjyouLib)

 You only need to install Vulkan SDK.
-Other dependencies are already included in this repository.
+Other dependencies are already included as submodules in this repository.

 ## Build